 What to look for when having professional pet cleaning

 Either your vet or a veterinary nurse qualified in dentistry will carry out your pet’s teeth cleaning procedure.

 Follow any instructions before your visit, including removing their food for a certain number of hours.

-Your vet may recommend a pre-anaesthesia check depending on your pet’s breed.
+Your vet may recommend a pre-anesthesia check, depending on your pet’s breed.
 You’ll also be asked to sign a consent form.
 Your pet’s dental health will be noted on a dental chart that will form part of their records.

 Before the procedure, it’s a good idea to ask your vet what methods they will use to clean your pet’s teeth.
 An electronic sonic or ultrasonic de-scaler is the best option, as these effectively remove plaque and tartar.